-In Victoria, AEMO enforced customer load shedding for a second time in 24 hours on Friday, in a bid to meet the demand of millions of air-conditioners pumping their hearts out on the hottest day for the state since Black Saturday in February 2009.
+In Victoria, AEMO enforced customer load shedding on Friday, in a bid to meet the demand of millions of air-conditioners pumping their hearts out on the hottest day for the state since Black Saturday in February 2009.

 In parts of Victoria, temperatures reached 47°C before a cool change brought relief at around 2.30pm.

 On Thursday, Alcoa Australia – the largest electricity user on the Victorian grid – was ordered by AEMO to cut its power usage by between 100-400MW at the Portland Aluminium smelter over a period of just under two hours.

 And on Friday, with a cool change tantalisingly close, the AEMO again ordered load shedding in the state, this time affecting up to 60,000 Melbourne households – although not all at once.
 Alcoa was also expected to have to curb its energy usage again at some point.

 “Coordinated supply interruptions are required to maintain electricity supply and protect the power system as Victoria deals with record-breaking high temperatures, high demand and reduced generation availability,” an AEMO statement issued this afternoon.